TYPO3/tailor/README.md

 ## Usage

-All commands provide the `-r, --raw` option.
+All commands, requesting the TER API, provide the `-r, --raw` option.
 If set, the raw result will be returned.
 This can be used for further processing e.g. by using some JSON processor.

 Most of the commands require an extension key to work with.
 However, since Tailor can be required as a dev dependency into